Complex regional pain syndromeCRPS; RSDS; Causalgia - RSD; Shoulder-hand syndrome; Reflex sympathetic dystrophy syndrome; Sudeck atrophy; Pain - CRPS

 The key symptom is pain that:

-- Begins at the point of injury, but often spreads to the whole limb, or to the arm or leg on the opposite side of the body
+- Begins at the point of injury, but may spread to the whole limb, or to the arm or leg on the opposite side of the body.

-In most cases, CRPS has three stages.
-However, CRPS does not always follow this pattern.
-Some people develop severe symptoms almost right away.
+In most cases, CRPS has 3 stages.
+But, CRPS does not always follow this pattern.
+Some people develop severe symptoms right away.
 Others stay in the first stage.

 - Changes in skin temperature, switching between warm or cold